 - You can choose to restore the implied file if you know that it can be trusted.

-Now, for making sure that this file won’t get detected as potential malicious software, you can add a particular exclusion within Windows Defender.
+Now, for making sure that this file won’t get detected as potentially malicious software, you can add a particular exclusion within Windows Defender.
 Or, and I recommend you to do this, you can permanently disable Windows Defender.

-Of course, afterwards you must choose to install a new security program in order to keep everything safe and secured all the time.
+Of course, afterward, you must choose to install a new security program in order to keep everything safe and secured all the time.
 But, this time choose a better security solution that gets daily updates and which can properly identify the files that are dangerous for your computer.

 In that matter, one of the best antivirus programs to choose is Bitdefender.
 This is a paid firmware that will secure your Windows OS along with your personal files and your web browsing actions.
 However, if you want to use a free-distributed program instead, this article offers a proper review from where you can choose the perfect software for your particular needs.